torok839098/python-api-challenge/README.md

 * Divide plots into Northern Hemisphere (≥ 0° latitude) and Southern Hemisphere (< 0° latitude).

-* Define a function to facilitate the creation of linear regression plots.
+* Define a function to facilitate creation of linear regression plots.

 * Generate scatter plots for the following pairs, including linear regression lines, model formulas, and r values: